ivanov/kanten/README.md

 [ ] corner cases when -t and -b \lim 0
 [ ] for ipython: register .ipynb as a json lexer-able thing
     pygments.lexers.web.JsonLexer
+[ ] swallow last empty panel in the banner